 Our portfolio is subject to market risks, primarily interest rate risk and prepayment risk.
 We seek to offset a portion of our Agency pool market value exposure through our MSR and interest-only Agency RMBS portfolios.
 During periods of decreasing interest rates with rising prepayment speeds, the market value of our Agency pools generally increases and the market value of our interest-only securities and MSR generally decreases.
 The inverse relationship occurs when interest rates rise and prepayments fall.
-Average prepayment speeds for our overall portfolio decreased from the prior quarter due to mortgage rates and weaker seasonal factors.
+Average prepayment speeds for our overall portfolio decreased increased from the prior quarter due primarily to mortgage rates and seasonal factors, seasonality in housing turnover.
 In addition to changes in interest rates, changes in home price performance, key employment metrics and government programs, among other macroeconomic factors, can affect prepayment speeds.
 We believe our active portfolio management approach, including our asset selection process, positions us to respond to a variety of market scenarios.
-Although we are unable to predict future interest rate movements, our strategy of pairing MSR with Agency RMBS, with MSR, with a focus on managing various associated risks, including interest rate, prepayment, credit, mortgage spread and financing risk, is intended to generate attractive yields stable performance, relative to RMBS portfolios without MSR, with a low level of sensitivity to changes in the yield curve, prepayments and interest rate cycles.
+Although we are unable to predict future interest rate movements, our strategy of pairing MSR with Agency RMBS, with a focus on managing various associated risks, including interest rate, prepayment, credit, mortgage spread and financing risk, is intended to generate stable performance, relative to RMBS portfolios without MSR, with a low level of sensitivity to changes in the yield curve, prepayments and interest rate cycles.

-The following table provides the three-month average constant prepayment rate, or CPR experienced by our Agency RMBS and MSR during the three months ended September 30, 2023 March 31, 2024, and the four immediately preceding quarters:
+The following table provides the three-month average CPR experienced by our Agency RMBS and MSR during the three months ended March 31, 2024 June 30, 2024, and the four immediately preceding quarters: